WEC-Sim/WEC-Sim/doc/users-guide/README.md

   export USERS_GUIDE=<location of users guide folder on your computer>
   cd $USERS_GUIDE/build

-  # Remove the html folder in the build directory
+  # Remove the html folder in the build directory using the following Linux/Mac command.
+  # In MS Windows, simply remove this file using Windows Explorer
   rm -rf html

   # Clone the gh-pages branch into a folder named html